 (If you’ve ever decorated a jack-o-lantern or cut open a pumpkin, you’ve seen all those seeds that make oh-so-yummy roasted pumpkin seeds!)

-By these definitions, that makes the pumpkin a fruit and not a vegetable.
+By these definitions, the answer to Is pumpkin a fruit or vegetable? is that pumpkin is a fruit and not a vegetable.

 Pumpkin Nutrition Facts